strangestbrew/data-structures-and-algorithms/JS401_CodeChallenges/tic_tac_toe/README.md

+# Challenge Summary
-Code Challenge: Tic Tac Toe
+Tic Tac Toe Winner

-Restated Problem Domain: Determine in a Tic Tac Toe game who was the winner - x, o, or neither
+## Challenge Description
+Using nested arrays, determine the winner of a tic tac toe challenge

+## Approach & Efficiency
+Nested arrays and lots of OR statements

+## Solution
+See attached